nboldhq/docs/src/api/latest/reference/Apis/MicrosoftTeamsTeamsApi.md

 Update a team metadata

     Update a team metadata for a specific namespace.
 N.B Using the PATCH method will merge supplied body with pre-existing metadata.
-TIER 2️⃣ | ROLES - AUTHORIZED_APP, INTEGRATION_MANAGER, GOVERNANCE_MANAGER, TEAMS_SERVICE_ADMIN, GLOBAL_ADMIN.

 ### Parameters